 - Cooking the spices – you want to cook the spices lightly to help them release their flavour however take care not to overcook them as they can catch quite easily.

 - To prevent a watery curry – Briskly simmer the curry sauce before adding the chicken to help reduce and thicken the spiced tomato sauce.
-If you add the chicken before the sauce is reduced the chicken you could end up with overcooked chicken and a watery curry.

 - The yogurt will help thicken the curry sauce too.